torba-rb/torba/README.md

 1. All remote sources are cached locally.

 2. Archives are unpacked with top level directory removed.
-This is done for good cause it usually contains package version, e.g. "react-0.13.2", and you don't want to reference versions inside your application code (except Torbafile).
+This is done for good because it usually contains the package version in the name, e.g. "react-0.13.2", and you don't want to have to reference versions inside your application code (except Torbafile).

 3. Remote source's content is copied as is to the `Torba.home_path` location with **package name used as a namespace**.

-    This is also done for good in order to avoid name collisions (since many JS projects can have assets with the same names and all packages are placed into shared Sprockets' virtual filesystem).
+    This is also done for good reason in order to avoid name collisions (since many JS projects can have assets with the same names and all packages are placed into Sprockets' shared virtual filesystem).
-The downside is that you have to use namespace in each require directive, which can lead to
+The downside is that you have to use namespaces in each require directive, which can lead to
 duplication:

     ```javascript